lululxvi/deepxde/docs/demos/function/dataset.rst

 A step by step description of how to implement this code is written below.

-First, install the backend support needed for DeepXDE: Tensorflow and Pytorch, before installing DeepXDE.
-Import the DeepXDE Library used for this project as described below.
+Import the DeepXDE library used for this project as described below.

 .. code-block:: python